kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

   The descheduler will account for existing requests and update the internal counters accordingally.
   In the future a mechanism for deleting too old evacuation requests can be introduced.
   I.e. based on a new `--max-evacuation-request-ttl` option.
-* The evacution API proposal mentions more than a one entity can request an eviction.
+* The evacuation API proposal mentions more than a one entity can request an eviction.
   Should the descheduler take these into account as well?
   What if another entity decides to evict a pod that is of a low priority from the descheduler's point of view?
   **Answer**: The first implementation will consider all pods with an existing evacuation request as "already getting evacuated".
 Independent of the pod priorities.
-* With evacution requests a plugin does not evict a pod right away.
+* With evacuation requests a plugin does not evict a pod right away.
   Meaning, other plugins will need to check whether a pod has a corresponding evacuation request present.
   If so, take each such pod into account when constructing a list of nominated pods.
-  For that it might be easier to see the current evictions as marking pods for future evacuation and perform the actual eviction/evacution at the end of each descheduling cycle instead of evicting pods from within plugins.
+  For that it might be easier to see the current evictions as marking pods for future evacuation and perform the actual eviction/evacuation at the end of each descheduling cycle instead of evicting pods from within plugins.
   **Answer**: This is a breaking change for existing plugins.
   The first implementation will filter out pods that has already